Spanish Enlightenment: Development

 Historian Jonathan Israel argues that King Charles III cared little for the Enlightenment and his ministers paid little attention to the Enlightenment ideas influential elsewhere on the Continent.
-Israel says, "Only a few ministers and officials were seriously committed to enlightened aims.
+Quoting Israel, "Only a few ministers and officials were seriously committed to enlightened aims.
 Most were first and foremost absolutists and their objective was always to reinforce monarchy, empire, aristocracy...and ecclesiastical control and authority over education."

 Science and religion

 The Enlightenment emphasized scientific inquiry and approaches to the world, which could be in conflict with religious world views.
-The Spanish Inquisition had the power to censor books and suppress unorthodox thought, but increasingly ideas of the Enlightenment circulated in Spain.
+The Spanish Inquisition had the power to censor books and suppress unorthodox thought, increasingly ideas of the Enlightenment circulated in Spain.
 By the 1770s the conservatives had launched a counterattack and used censorship and the Inquisition to suppress Enlightenment ideas, but the "French Encyclopédie... was nonetheless available to readers who wanted it."
 The writings of Montesquieu, Rousseau, Adam Smith, Condillac, Raynal, Buffon, and Linnaeus were in circulation among intellectual elites in Spain.

 The 1755 Lisbon earthquake and tsunami that destroyed much of the Portuguese capital was felt on the entire Iberian peninsula and beyond.
 Intellectuals and others debated whether the earthquake was divine retribution or a natural phenomenon.